Fire and rescue services

 Monitor local media for updates.

-If you're visiting an area affected by severe weather:
+If you're visiting an area affected by extreme weather:

 Get comprehensive travel insurance before you leave.